finkn/InPUTspec/README.md

 - documentation
 - a test suite

-The documentation is contained in the [wiki][], and is further divided into a user-friendly manual and a specification intended for implementation developers.
-However, developers will have to provide implementation-specific instructions for their implementation.
+The [documentation is contained in the wiki][wiki], which is part user manual, part specification intended for implementation developers.

 License